- 20th century politics

 Some of the wills, including Jane Austen's, are accompanied by affidavits sworn by witnesses attesting their authenticity.

 Nelson's will is accompanied by a private diary which he wrote in September and October 1805.

 How do I search the records?

 You can search the records in Discovery, our catalogue, by filling in the form below.

 You don't need to complete every field to find a record.
-You can refine your results by subject, date or collection (PROB).

 Please note, your results will show all instances of the term(s) you searched for within the record descriptions, as this is currently a keyword search.